Hans-Jakob Bärlocher: “Residual pieces from quarrying and processing can be used in many ways, as well as stone powder from cutting up the blocks“

 Interview with the head of Bärlocher AG from Switzerland

-In our coming Peter’s Corner with the title “The stone industry urgently needs to deal with its residual materials in its public relations work“ we will discuss the waste that is generated during the extraction and processing of natural stone.
+In our Peter’s Corner with the title “The stone industry urgently needs to deal with its residual materials in its public relations work“ we discussed the waste that is generated during the extraction and processing of natural stone.
 We asked Hans-Jakob Bärlocher, who runs Bärlocher AG, based not far from Lake Constance, about the topic:

 Stone-Ideas.com: On your webpage you write ‘In quarrying, we strive to recycle as much of the material as possible’.
 How do you manage to do that?